mttschltz/kittythinks/content/yitzhak-hen-roman-barbarians-adaptation.md

 He employed decidedly Roman tactics to do so.
 Theoderic had a fondness for grand architecture and built widely and generously.
 He provided his daughter Amalsuntha with an extensive education and he upheld many aspects of the mas maiorum (the Roman code of deeds and ethics).

-His most interesting employ to unite two seemingly contrary cultures was the prompting of entrepreneurial statesman Cassiodorus to write a history of the Gothic people to [Cassiodorus himself] *"make Gothic history Roman"*.
+His most interesting employ to unite two seemingly contrary cultures, was the prompting of entrepreneurial statesman Cassiodorus to write a history of the Gothic people to [Cassiodorus himself] *"make Gothic history Roman"*.

 Theoderic was successful in his vision like noone before or after.